 A mid-range VW Golf Style, is advertised with a combined mpg of 51.2 for the 1.5L petrol engine, and an 11 gallon tank.
 This means the estimated cost to fill is £59.95, and has an estimated range of 563 miles.
 This equates to a cost per mile of 10p.
 While this difference is nowhere near as large, it still means a similar petrol car could cost nearly double to run!

-Of course, prices of electricity can vary significantly around the country and with different providers and tariffs.
+Of course, prices of electricity can vary significantly around the country with different providers and tariffs, and how much it costs to charge a car may not always be the same.
 You may find that by utilising an off-peak tariff, or simply by luck of where you live, you can reduce these costs further.
 Alternatively you may find that your car may cost more to charge, however it’s clear that electric is cheaper to run.

 *note, these are average figures so only serve as a rough estimate.